Ride report Harley-Davidson Heritage Classic 114

 The flexible navigation solution

-There are different ways to use the navigation; the maps are already integrated in Apple and Android.
-There is also the option, for example, of installing TomTom GO Navigation (Apple) (Android) The subscription can be canceled monthly, the software has current data and also provides information about speed cameras.
-It is particularly interesting for trips abroad because it can be used offline.
+There are different ways to use the navigation, with Apple and Android the maps are already integrated.
+There is also the option, for example, of using the TomTom GO Navigation (Apple) (Android) as an APP for €1.99 (3 months €4.99) per month.
+The subscription can be canceled monthly, the software has up-to-date data and also provides information about speed cameras.
+It is particularly interesting for journeys abroad because it can be used offline.

 Inspection intervals